Spain's PLD Space launches private reusable rocket in milestone for Europe

-MADRID :Spanish company PLD Space launched its reusable Miura-1 rocket early on Saturday from a site in southwestern Spain, carrying out Europe's first fully private rocket launch and offering hope for the continent's stalled space ambitions.
+MADRID :Spanish company PLD Space launched its reusable Miura-1 rocket early on Saturday from a site in southwest Spain, carrying out Europe's first fully private rocket launch and offering hope for its stalled space ambitions.

-Mission control video showed engineers cheering as the rocket gained altitude against the dark nighttime sky, shouting for joy and congratulating one another.
+Mission control video showed engineers cheering and congratulating one another as the rocket rose into the night sky.

+"My voice is shot after so much shouting," said a triumphant Raul Torres, chief executive of PLD Space, shortly after the launch.

+He said all rocket systems worked "perfectly", adding that the company would now focus on tripling its workforce.
+"This is just the beginning."

-A first attempt to launch the Miura-1 rocket in May was abandoned due to strong high-altitude winds.
-A second attempt in June failed when umbilical cables in the avionics bay did not all release in time, halting the lift off as smoke and flames spewed out from the rocket.
+A first attempt to launch the Miura-1 rocket in May was abandoned because of high-altitude winds.
+A second attempt in June failed when umbilical cables in the avionics bay did not all release in time, halting the lift off as smoke and flames spewed from the rocket.

 Airspace, areas of the sea and roads were closed around the high-security launch site ahead of the launch.